A Musical Fanfare

 Student and faculty musicians performed throughout The Botanic Garden at OSU in west Stillwater.
 It was a preamble to the couple’s surprise: a new building would indeed be built, and because of the Greenwoods’ lead gift, construction would begin soon.

-OSU President Burns Hargis was met with cheers and applause when he told the crowd that the Michael and Anne Greenwood School of Music would open alongside The McKnight Center for the Performing Arts in the fall of 2019.
+OSU President Burns Hargis was met with cheers and applause when he told the crowd that the Michael and Anne Greenwood School of Music would join The McKnight Center for the Performing Arts in the spring of 2021.

 The Greenwoods received a standing ovation while they walked to join Hargis and Howard Potter, head of the Department of Music, on the stage, shaking hands and giving hugs on their way.